Our Program & Services

 Job interview coaching (including conducting mock interviews, assistance with informational interviews, etc.)

 Assistance acquiring and maintaining wage subsidy programs

 We recognize that it can be hard to know where to begin your job search.
+These last few years especially with Covid have changed, shifted and evolved many aspects of Employment and working well.
 Let’s Work offers a range of pre-employment services including, but not limited to:

 • Resume and cover letter preparation.